 (In a way, the magazine arguably did this to themselves by choosing to include album-only tracks on the Modern Rock charts, which it started in 1988.
 As that chart gained cultural relevance, it led to a lot of those album tracks going mainstream.)

 A great example of this is No Doubt’s “Don’t Speak.”
-The song was such a big hit that it is literally the seventh biggest song in the history of Billboard’s 27-year-old Mainstream Top 40 chart, and it topped the Hot 100 Airplay chart for four full months, or 16 weeks.
+The song was such a big hit that it is listed as the seventh “Greatest of All Time Pop Song” song by Billboard, and it topped the Hot 100 Airplay chart for four full months, or 16 weeks.
 But despite clearly being a pop-music juggernaut, it never charted on the Hot 100, despite a level of radio play that on its own would have made it a chart-topping hit.
 (Instead, all those listeners bought Tragic Kingdom.)

 Billboard’s primary singles chart disqualified one of the biggest songs of 1996—one that might have had a massive reign at the top of the charts similar to that of the year’s biggest Hot 100 hit, Los Del Rio’s “Macarena.”